abelcarreras/phonolammps/README.md

 Command line interface
 ----------------------
-phonoLAMMPS has a similar interface to phonopy to allow to easily obtain the 2nd order force constants and unitcell files in phonopy/VASP format ready to use with phonopy.
+phonoLAMMPS has a similar interface to phonopy to allow to easily calculate the 2nd order force constants and generate the unitcell from a LAMMPS input file in phonopy/VASP format.
+Ready to use for you calculations with phonopy.
 Also allows features a quick preview of the phonon band structure (requires seekpath).